 Celaena Sardothien

-A young but highly-skilled assassin under Arobynn Hamel’s control.
-She is sent on various missions around Erilea, but occasionally disobeys his orders and follows her conscious instead.
+Celaena Sardothien is a young but highly-skilled assassin under Arobynn Hamel’s tutelage.
+She is sent on various missions around Erilea, but occasionally disobeys his orders and follows her conscience instead.

 Sam Cortland

-A fellow assassin, who is at times Celaena’s rival, and at other times her closest companion.
+Sam Cortland is a fellow assassin, who is at times Celaena’s rival and at other times her closest companion.

 Who are the minor characters in The Assassin's Blade?